Indian coal allocation scam: March–August 2012. Coalgate grows: the media, the BJP, and the CBI and income tax investigation

-Allegations against S Jagathrakshakan
+Allegations against S. Jagathrakshakan

-In September 2012, several news reports alleged that family of S Jagathrakshakan, Minister of State for Information and Broadcasting in the UPA government is a part of a company named JR Power Gen Pvt Ltd which was awarded a coal block in Odisha in 2007.
+In September 2012, several news reports alleged that family of S. Jagathrakshakan, Minister of State for Information and Broadcasting in the UPA government is a part of a company named JR Power Gen Pvt Ltd which was awarded a coal block in Odisha in 2007.
 It was the same company which formed a joint venture with a public sector company, Puducherry Industrial Promotion Development and Investment (PIPDIC), on 17 January 2007.
 Barely five days after, PIPDIC was allotted a coal block.
 According to the MoU, JR Power enjoyed a stake in this allotment.
 However, JR Power had no expertise in thermal power, iron and steel, or cement, the key sectors for consumption of coal.
 Later, in 2010, JR Power sold 51% stake to KSK Energy Ventures, an established player with interests in the energy sector.
 In this way, the rights for the use of the coal block ultimately passed on to KSK.

-Reacting to this, Jagathrakshakan admitted to getting a coal block, and said that, "It is true that we got a coal allocation but it was a sub-contract with Puducherry government and then we gave it away to KSK company.
+Reacting to this ,S. Jagathrakshakan admitted to getting a coal block, and said that, "It is true that we got a coal allocation but it was a sub-contract with Puducherry government and then we gave it away to KSK company.
 Now, we have got nothing to do with the allocation but if the government wants to take back the allocation it can do so."

 Allegations against Subodh Kant Sahay

-In September 2012, it was revealed that Subodh Kant Sahay, Tourism Minister in the UPA government sent a letter to prime minister Manmohan Singh trying to persuade him for allocation of a coal block to a company, SKS Ispat and Power which has Sudhir Sahay, his younger brother, as honorary Executive Director.
+In September 2012, it was revealed that Subodh Kant Sahay, Tourism Minister in the UPA government sent a letter to prime minister Manmohan Singh trying to persuade him for allocation of a coal block to a company, SKS ISPAT and Power which has Sudhir Sahay, his younger brother, as honorary Executive Director.
 The letter was written on 5 February 2008.
 On the very next day, Prime Minister's Office (PMO) sent a letter to the coal secretary on 6 February 2008, recommending allotment of coal blocks to the company.
-However, Sahay denied these allegations, citing that the coal block was allocated to SKS Ispat, where his brother was only an "honorary director".
+However, Sahay denied these allegations, citing that the coal block was allocated to SKS ISPAT, where his brother was only an "honorary director".

-On 15 September 2012, an Inter Ministerial Group (IMG) headed by Zohra Chatterji (Additional Secretary in Coal Ministry) recommended cancellation of a block allotted to SKS Ispat and Power.
+On 15 September 2012, an Inter Ministerial Group (IMG) headed by Zohra Chatterji (Additional Secretary in Coal Ministry) recommended cancellation of a block allotted to SKS ISPAT and Power.